caseyg/awesome/README.md

 *   [GumbyEnder/hermes-kanban](https://github.com/GumbyEnder/hermes-kanban) - A dedicated Obsidian plugin + Hermes skill that turns Hermes into an autonomous project executor using Kanban boards inside your Obsidian vault.

 *   [openai/privacy-filter](https://github.com/openai/privacy-filter) - OpenAI Privacy Filter

-*   [JuliusBrussee/caveman](https://github.com/JuliusBrussee/caveman) - 🪨 why use many token when few token do trick — Claude Code skill that cuts 65% of tokens by talking like caveman

 *   [ohnotnow/treasure-or-trash](https://github.com/ohnotnow/treasure-or-trash) - Point an LLM at your old projects to find out what they do, then keep, archive or bin them via a TUI